sidkshatriya/rr.soft/README.md

 # 😄 Profit !
 ```

+> [!important]
-See https://github.com/sidkshatriya/rr.soft/wiki for detailed installation
-information and other FAQ.
+> See https://github.com/sidkshatriya/rr.soft/wiki for detailed installation information and other FAQ.

+> [!important]
+> The _Software Counters mode_ `rr` executable is capable of running both _with_ and _without_ access to HW performance counters.
+> In other words, the functionality of running _with_ HW performance counters is still available should you need it.
+> Simply omit the `-W` flag when invoking `rr` !

 ## Details